Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 19 Agustus 2025 22.30.12 UTC
+- WIB: Selasa, 19 Agustus 2025 23.35.21 UTC
-- WITA: Selasa, 19 Agustus 2025 23.30.12 UTC
+- WITA: Rabu, 20 Agustus 2025 00.35.21 UTC
-- WIT: Rabu, 20 Agustus 2025 00.30.12 UTC
+- WIT: Rabu, 20 Agustus 2025 01.35.21 UTC

 Kutipan Inspiratif:
-"Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, just surrounded by assholes."
+"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."

-Kategori: inspirational
+Kategori: technology